 The AD25 that I have, looks like it has never seen a the inside of a guitar case (or even a guitar bag for that matter).
 When I first got this particular AD25, it had several severe scuffs, was covered in all manner of dirt and even splashes of paint.
 One of the tuning pegs was only held in place by the string.
 The AD25 never the less cleaned up quite nicely.

-Note: Because the AD25 that I have was fairly beaten up when I got it, my modifications will have had little to no effect on its value.
+Note: Because the AD25 that I had was fairly beaten up when I got it, my modifications will have had little to no effect on its value.
 I wouldn't recommend mods to any similar guitar that was in good to excellent condition.
 It may still become a collectible one day.

 Strings for the Aspen AD25